xebialabs-community/xld-sybase-plugin/README.md

 You can now execute a Sybase database deployment.

 ## Installation
-1. Download the version of the plugin from the [Releases](https://github.com/xebialabs-community/xld-sybase-plugin/releases) tab, and install in your **XL_DEPLOY/plugins** directory.
+1. Download the version of the plugin from the [Releases](https://github.com/xebialabs-community/xld-sybase-plugin/releases) tab, and install in your **XL_DEPLOY/plugins** directory or upload to XL Deploy using the pluginmanager.
 2. Restart XL Deploy.

 ## References